JetBrains/teamcity-documentation/topics/how-to.md

 * ensure the same license keys are not used on several servers ([more on licensing](#Licensing+issues));
 * update [Server URL](configuring-server-url.md) on the __Administration | Global Settings__ page to the actual URL of the server;
 * check that you can successfully authenticate on the new server, use [super user](super-user.md) access if necessary;
-* check that VCS servers, issue tracker servers, email and Jabber server and other server-accessed systems are accessible;
+* check that VCS servers, issue tracker servers, email server, and other server-accessed systems are accessible;
 * check that any systems configured to push events to TeamCity server (like VCS hooks, automated build triggering, monitors, etc.) are updated to know about the new server;
 * review the list of installed plugins to determine if their settings need changes;
 * install new agents (or select some from the existing ones) and configure them to connect to the new server (using the new server URL);
 * check that clients reading from the server (downloading artifact, using server's REST API, NuGet feed, etc.) are reconfigured, if necessary.

 If you are creating a __test server__, you need to ensure that the users and production systems are not affected.
 Typically, this means you need to:
-* disable Email, Jabber (in the "Administration &gt; Notifier" sections) and possibly also custom notifiers or change their settings to prevent the new server from sending out notifications;
+* disable the email (in the "Administration &gt; Notifier" sections) and possibly also custom notifiers or change their settings to prevent the new server from sending out notifications;
 * disable email verification (in the "Administration &gt; Authentication" section);
 * be sure not to run any builds which change (for example, deploy to) production environments.
 This also typically includes Maven builds deploying to non-local repositories.
 You can prevent any builds from starting by pausing the [build queue](build-queue.md);
 * disable cloud integration (so that it does not interfere with the main server);